Ithaca College Hosts National Conference on Undergraduate Research

 Every available hotel room in Tompkins County — and quite a few beyond — has been booked by conference attendees, and shuttle buses will be used to help keep traffic moving as smoothly as possible.
 Excursions have been planned to give participants the opportunity to immerse themselves in the sights and sounds of downtown Ithaca or take an interactive tour of the Finger Lakes region.

 “We have worked together with dozens of community members and a variety of local organizations to meet the many challenges of organizing housing, transportation, meals and entertainment for NCUR participants,” said Henderson.
 “This event, one of the largest ever to be held in the region, has built many new partnerships and collaborations that will serve both the college and community well in hosting future meetings and conferences.”

 For more information, visit /ncur2011/.

-Originally published in Media Relations: Ithaca College Hosts National Conference on Undergraduate Research.
+Originally published in IC News: Ithaca College Hosts National Conference on Undergraduate Research.